An algorithmic approach to direct spline products: procedures and computational aspects: Computational aspects and comparisons on the considered numerical tests

 \subsection{Product of splines on same knot vector and same degree}

-The next test concerns the multiplication of two distinct splines defined on the same knot vector, $\pmb{\uptau} = \pmb{\uptau}^1 = \pmb{\uptau}^2$, and of equal degree, $p_1 = p_2$.
-The knot vector $\pmb{\uptau}$ contains five breakpoints in the interval $[0,1]$, and the degree $p_1$ (and hence $p_2$) ranges from $1$ to $50$.
-The two splines $f$ and $g$ are assigned random coefficients uniformly distributed in $[-1,1]$.
-Figure \ref{fig:terms3} (a)--(b) presents a comparison of the number of terms required to implement the direct formula using the two algorithms.
+We consider the product of two splines on the same knot vector $\pmb{\uptau}$, with degree $p_1 = p_2 \in \{1,\dots,50\}$.
+The knot vector has five breakpoints in $[0,1]$.
+The coefficients of both splines are random in $[-1,1]$.
+The comparison is shown in Figure~\ref{fig:terms3} (a)--(b).

-The outcome is consistent with the case of products of two B-splines in the $k$-refinement setting, as shown in Figure \ref{fig:terms21}.
-Specifically, the average number of terms to be summed using the improved Algorithm \ref{alg:improved} remains limited, whereas the procedure implemented in Algorithm \ref{alg:morken} becomes computationally infeasible.
-This behavior is expected since, as already observed in the test of Section \ref{sec:splinepolyterms}, multiplying individual B-splines or entire splines affects only the dimension of the product spline space $\SS_{\m{t}}^p$, that is, the number of coefficients $\m{b} = (b_i)_{i=1}^m$ to be computed, but does not change the number of terms appearing in the summation \eqref{eq:diequation} for each coefficient.